-Policy 110: Discrimination, Harassment and Retaliation
+Policy 110: Discrimination and Harassment

 Policy 110 prohibits all forms of discrimination and harassment based on protected class status.
 This policy also prohibits all forms of retaliation against any individual because of their participation in the reporting, investigation, or adjudication of alleged violations of this policy.